 Where You Live Can Help Save on College Expenses

-Living with your parents
+Living with Your Parents

 Perhaps the easiest way to reduce living expenses is to live with your parents and commute to school.
 If your family lives within driving distance, your main expense will be gas and parking.
-If the bus or train is an option, that may reduce your transportation costs.
-Living with your parents can also help save you money on food and laundry as well.
+If the bus or train is an option, that may also reduce your transportation costs.
+Living with your parents can help save you money on food and laundry as well.

 Look for a residence that fits your budget, no matter its location.
 You may need to account for a longer commute to campus that can impact your availability to work on top of going to school, as well as cost more money for transportation.
 However, carpooling with other commuter students can be one way to reduce gas and parking costs.

 Another strategy is to choose to live near campus with roommates to save on housing expenses, and avoid commuting costs by walking or biking to campus.
-Housing next to a school can offer access to amenities without the same premium sometimes associated with living in dorms.
+Housing next to a school can offer access to amenities without the same premium associated with living in dorms.
 This option offers you the ability to live independently while getting a taste of college life.

 Before you make a decision about where to live, weigh your options and create a budget.
 No matter your living situation, look for strategies that can reduce your college expenses so you don't break the bank.